-Following Chancellor Philip Hammond’s Spring Statement, which focused heavily on a commitment to skills development, Samantha Hurley, Director of Operations at the Association of Professional Staffing Companies (APSCo), comments:
+Following Chancellor Philip Hammond’s Spring Statement, which celebrated the UK’s ‘thriving employment market’ amid a cloud of Brexit uncertainty, Samantha Hurley, Director of Operations at the Association of Professional Staffing Companies (APSCo), comments:

 T: +44 (0)1582 790 708

 This press release was distributed by ResponseSource Press Release Wire on behalf of BlueSky Public Relations Ltd in the following categories: Business & Finance, Education & Human Resources, Public Sector, Third Sector & Legal, for more information visit https://pressreleasewire.responsesource.com/about.